Men's major golf championships: The Open Championship

+Significance

-Alongside the biennial Ryder Cup team competition, the majors are golf's most important events.
+The four majors are golf's most prestigious events.
 Elite players from all over the world participate in them, and the reputations of the greatest players in golf history are largely based on the number and variety of major championship victories they accumulate.
-The top prizes are not actually the largest in golf, being surpassed by The Players Championship, three of the four World Golf Championships events (the HSBC Champions, promoted to WGC status in 2009, has a top prize comparable to that of the majors), and some other invitational events.
-However, winning a major boosts a player's career far more than winning any other tournament.
+Winning a major boosts a player's career far more than winning any other tournament.
 If he is already a leading player, he will probably receive large bonuses from his sponsors and may be able to negotiate better contracts.
 If he is an unknown, he will immediately be signed up.
 Perhaps more importantly, he will receive an exemption from the need to annually re-qualify for a tour card on his home tour, thus giving a tournament golfer some security in an unstable profession.
+He also is automatically invited to every other major championship for the next five years, and receives an exemption into the major he just won as well; depending on the major won, he can receive at minimum a 10-year exemption, and at maximum a lifetime exemption into the major.
 Currently, both the PGA Tour and European Tour give a five-year exemption to all major winners and they receive the highest priority in those rankings.